 Description of shape-finding of catenary

-As the history generated from the PSD function contains all the information of the dropper positions in the contact wire, the dropper points are extracted by the interpolation according to the spatial distribution of droppers.
-Fig. 11 gives an example to extract the dropper points from the history.
-Then the extracted vertical dropper positions are used to model the catenary.
+As the history generated from the PSD function contains all the information regarding the dropper positions on the contact wire, the dropper points are extracted by interpolation according to the spatial distribution of droppers.
+Fig. 11 gives an example of extracting the dropper points from the history.
+Then, the extracted vertical dropper positions are used to model the catenary.

-To reflect the CWI in the static catenary model, the shape-finding method is employed to determine the undeformed configuration of the catenary.
+To reflect CWI in the static catenary model, the shape-finding method is employed to determine the undeformed configuration of the catenary.
 As illustrated in Fig. 12, the deformed configuration is obtained by loading the undeformed configuration.
-However, in this problem the knowns are the vertical dropper positions in the deformed configuration.
+However, in this problem, the knowns are the vertical dropper positions in the deformed configuration.
 The unknowns are the unstrained lengths of all the cables.
-Normally this inverse problem can be solved by the manual iteration [38], analytic equations [39], optimization methodologies [25], iterative numeric procedures [40] and some other complex technics.
-In this paper, in combination with a nonlinear finite element approach, an iterative numeric procedure, called TCUD (Target Configuration Under Dead Load) method is adopted to initialise the catenary iteratively.
+Normally, this inverse problem can be solved by manual iteration [38], analytic equations [39], optimisation methodologies [25], iterative numeric procedures [40] and other complex techniques.
+In this paper, in combination with a nonlinear finite element approach, an iterative numeric procedure called the TCUD method is adopted to iteratively initialise the catenary.